freeagentmasters/www/src/index.md

 <p class="notice">
 	Are you a Masters player looking for team to play for?
-Or are you a Team Manger looking to add to your bench?
+Or are you a Team Manger looking to add to your squad?
 Maybe you are a Tournament Director who wants want help your teams find players?
 Free Agent Masters are here to help you all!
 </p>

 Free Agent Masters is a free service from your friends at [Masters Basketball Tournaments](https://www.mastersbasketballtournaments.com/), the only worldwide directory of Masters basketball tournaments.
 This idea was born out of the struggles we had breaking into the Masters basketball circuit ourselves and hearing that many others seem to be experiencing the same obstacle.